ejexxeffer/xefferia/README.md

 # Run the app
 $ gulp
 ```
-Note: If you're on `Windows` try [git bash for windows](https://git-scm.com/downloads)with git for install.
+Note: If you're on `Windows` try [git bash for windows](https://git-scm.com/downloads) with git for install.

 ## Credits